DenizenScript/Depenizen/README.md

 2.x version does not include support for the following previously supported plugins due to the plugins being unmaintained or unavailable for modern servers: PlotMe, SimpleClans, Heroes, HyperConomy, Prism, dtlTraders, BattleNight.

+2.x version has a completely redesigned Bungee system.
+Most (but not all!) script tags/events/commands have been kept available to be called in the same way
+(though you should review the new bungee meta docs to be sure, as there are some changes).
+The configuration / setup of Bungee is significantly different, and you will have to redo the setup.
+Refer to [the new Bungee setup doc](Docs/Bungee.md).
+This change is due to the unnecessary complexity of the old system being not worthy of any replication.
+The new system is much cleaner and easier to work with.

 If you need the 1.x (legacy) version, you can find the last official build of that here: https://ci.citizensnpcs.co/job/Depenizen/476/

-**Status:** Depenizen 2.x rewrite has rewritten all the basic core functionality, but the Bungee bridge rebuild is incomplete.
-The new bungee bridge is significantly different from a usage perspective, so you **will** have to change configuration details when this is available.

 ### Licensing pre-note: